-As pointed out in para 10 of this Order, the Commission has already stated in clear terms that the Commission shall, after consideration of each petition on its merits, issue individual project-wise order based on furnishing of necessary data/documents with respect to the claim regarding mandatory release of water discharge, payment of differential amount on account fisheries and forest and local area development charges.
+As pointed out in para 10 of this Order, the Commission has in its order dated 29.10.09, stated in clear terms that the Commission shall, after consideration of each petition on its merits, issue individual project-wise order based on furnishing of necessary data/documents with respect to the claim regarding mandatory release of water discharge, payment of differential amount on account fisheries and forest and local area development charges.
 Therefore, the claim of the petitioner Company with respect to service tax does not fall within the ambit of the said order.
-Also the Commission has not considered the service tax in its tariff determination order dated 18.12.07.
 Besides this the petitioner Company has not furnished any documentary proof or work sheets in support of its claim.
 It is pertinent to point out that the said Order clearly stipulates the claims are required to be supported by the requisite data/ calculations and supporting documents.
-Keeping in view the limited scope of reopening the concluded PPAs, as stated in the Commission's Order dated 29.10.2009 and in the absence of the documentary proof, it is not possible for the Commission to accept this claim raised by the petitioner Company.
+Keeping in view the limited scope of reopening of the concluded PPAs, as stated in the Commission's Order dated 29.10.2009 and in the absence of sufficient documentary proof, it is not possible for the Commission to accede to this claim raised by the petitioner Company.

 14. The averments of the Board with regard to the overloading of plant carry no weight since the Commission is constrained to allow upgrades in tariff based on a change of goal posts/ change in law which will impact on tariff in term of what an entrepreneur calculates in a "before" & "after" scenario.
-Additionally, DPR energy projections are generally oriented for bankability/ viability considerations of the project but wherever no other projection is available, these will need to be considered as a basis, subject to a caveat that they will have only marginal relevance in the present context and cannot be used across the board where other more relevant parameters are available.
+Additionally, DPR energy projections are generally oriented for bankability/ viability considerations projections of the project but wherever no other projection is available, these will need to be considered as a basis, subject to a caveat that they will have only marginal relevance in the present context and cannot be used across the board where other more relevant parameters are available.

-Conclusion.
+15. Conclusion.

-In view of the above discussions and taking into consideration the conclusions drawn in the Commission Order dated 29.10.2009 and further submissions made, calculations/data supplied by the parties i.e. the petitioner Company the Board and the HIMURJA, the Commission, hereby orders:
+In view of the above discussion and taking into consideration the conclusions drawn in the Commission Order dated 29.10.2009 and further submissions made, calculations/data supplied by the parties i.e. the petitioner Company the Board and Himurja the Commission, in exercise of the powers vested in it under sections 3 and 61 (h) and regulation 86(1)(e) of the Electricity Act, 2003, read with sub-regulation (1) on regulations 6 of HPERC (Power Procurement from Renewable Sources and Co-generation by Distribution Licensee) Regulations, 2007 and the SHP Order, hereby makes the following order:-

-- that the tariff shall be enhanced by 14 paise on account of impact of 15% mandatory release of water down stream of diversion structure.
-However, either party on the actual data available for a period 10 years may approach the Commission to review the said increase; - (ii) that the claims for forest, and fisheries charges and service tax are not acceded to; - (iii) that the additional tariff component to offset the loss on account of LAD charge shall be calculated as per the following formula:-
+- (i) the tariff of Rs.
+2.50 paise fixed in relation to this project, shall be enhanced by 8 paise per unit on account of impact of 15% mandatory release of water down stream of diversion structure.
+However, either party on the actual data available for a period 10 years may approach the Commission to review the said increase; - (ii) the claims for forest, fisheries and service tax are not acceded to; - (iii) any change in MAT after signing of PPA in the first 10 years of the generation of the project shall be payable by the respective party as per the following formula: -